 Counteraction by fogging works well on modifying odor molecules associated with smoke.
 On the other hand, counteraction doesn’t work well when it comes to addressing protein-based odor molecules, like those associated with pet urine.

 In addition to counteraction by fogging, this process can also be undertaken utilizing equipment that provides a direct spray application.
-Solvent-based deodorizers attacks foul odors on two different fronts:
+Solvent-based deodorizers attack foul odors on two different fronts:

-First, typically an intense lemon fragrance is used that pairs with the molecules of a foul odor.
+First, typically an intense lemon fragrance has used that pairs with the molecules of a foul odor.
 This process permanently eliminates the odor.

 Second, unlike with fogging counteraction and masking, direct spray application does have an impact on the source of many types of odors.
 This process displaces moisture at the source.
 As discussed in another article, moisture is needed to cause odor molecules to become vaporized in the first instance.

-Bear in mind that there are different substances that can be utilized in the direct spray application process that are geared to unique types of odors.
+Bear in mind that there are different substances that can be utilized in the direct spray application process that is geared to unique types of odors.

 Sanitization reduces the microorganisms on a surface to a point that is considered safe for human utilization.
 This includes the elimination of potentially dangerous pathogens that might be present on the surface.
 The materials that are eliminated via sanitization are called contaminates.
 Sanitization can be part of an overall effort at biohazard remediation.